anusharajeev99-crypto/anusharajeev99-crypto/README.md

 ## 👩‍🎓 Student | Aspiring CA

-I’m a commerce student currently building my skills in commerce, finance, and Excel as I work towards becoming a Chartered Accountant.
+I am a student currently learning and building skills in Excel, accounting, and AI tools.

-I’m learning Excel and Accounting Basics step by step and using this space to document my progress and growth.

 ---

-## 📚 Currently Learning
+## 📚 What I'm Learning
-- 📊 Excel (formulas, sorting, data handling)
-- 📚 Coursera courses (Wharton & others)
-- 🧠 Creating mindmaps and notes
+- Microsoft Excel (data handling and analysis)
-- 🔗 Building my professional presence on LinkedIn
+- Basics of accounting
+- Exploring AI tools for learning

 ---

-## 📂 This Repository
+## 📂 My Work
-This is my learning space where I upload:
-- 📄 Certificates
-- 🧠 Notes & small projects
+- 📊 Excel Practice
+  Learning Excel step by step with practical tasks
+- 🤖 NotebookLM Work
+  Using AI tools to create notes and summaries
+- 📘 Career Research
+  Exploring career paths in commerce and accounting

+---

+## 🎯 My Goal
+To build a strong foundation in commerce and develop skills useful for my future career.

+## 🚀 Progress
+I am continuously learning and updating my work as I improve my skills.

 ---